scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent lunch today, but then for Dinner I was out playing puzzled pint so I had some regular food.

+### Day 20

+Soylent for lunch today, but had a friend over for dinner and games so we ate some takeout.

+### Day 21

+Soylent for lunch and dinner today!

+### Day 22

+Soylent for lunch, I'm down to my last batch from my initial order.
+Luckily the timing seems to have worked out all right, so my next batch will be arriving sometime next week.
+In the meanwhile I'll live off of my usual supply of pizza rolls.

+Also, a friend and I made somewhere around 70 gyoza dumplings last night.
+So I have plenty of those for eating whenever I want as well.
+Just because I'm partially giving up traditional food doesn't mean that I can't still cook and enjoy making things!

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/
 ["stop eating food"]:http://robrhinehart.com/?p=298